 - Vanilla: Sweet vanilla helps the chocolate taste divine.

-The extra step in making your own frosting is absolutely divine, you won’t regret the extra time.
+The extra step in making your own frosting is absolutely divine in these brownies.
+You won’t regret the extra time!

 - Prep: Preheat oven to 350 degrees and grease a 9×13 inch baking pan.